 The healthcare management field is experiencing tremendous growth.
-That’s especially true in California where over 18,000 new positions are expected to be created over the next decade in addition to openings from turnover in current jobs.
-Whether you already work in healthcare administration and are looking to move up the ladder or are pivoting from a different field, you can take advantage of this high demand by earning your master’s in healthcare administration (MHA) can help you achieve your next career move.
+That’s especially true in California where over 18,300 new positions are expected to be created over the next decade — and that’s in addition to openings from turnover in current jobs.
+Whether you already work in healthcare administration and are looking to move up the ladder or want to pivot to a different field, earning your master’s in healthcare administration (MHA) can help you achieve your next career move.

 This guide offers a comprehensive look at online and on-campus MHA programs in California.
 It includes a list of the best programs and many useful resources, information, and advice to help you succeed in an MHA program and as a professional in the healthcare management field.
 Keep reading to start your path towards earning your MHA by seeing which two schools in California topped our list of the best for the ’23-’24 academic year:

 Frequently Asked Questions About MHA Programs in California